Lee Kuan Yew: Senior Minister (1990–2004)

-Lee (middle) meets with United States Secretary of Defense William S. Cohen and Singapore's Ambassador to the United States Chan Heng Chee in 2000.
+Lee (middle) meets with United States Secretary of Defense William Cohen and Singapore's ambassador to the United States Chan Heng Chee in 2000.

 After leading the PAP to victory in seven elections, Lee stepped down on 28 November 1990, handing over the prime ministership to Goh Chok Tong.
 By that time, he had become the world's longest-serving prime minister.
 This was the first leadership transition since independence.
 Goh was elected as the new prime minister by the younger ministers then in office.
 When Goh Chok Tong became head of government, Lee remained in the cabinet with a non-executive position of Senior Minister and played a role he described as advisory.
 Lee subsequently stepped down as secretary-general of the PAP and was succeeded by Goh Chok Tong on 2 December 1992.

 Condominium rebates

 In April 1996, Lee and his son, Lee Hsien Loong, disclosed that they had purchased apartments located at Nassim Jade and Scotts 28 from Hotel Properties Ltd, a real estate developer listed on the Stock Exchange of Singapore, at substantial discounts ranging from 5 to 12 per cent.
 The dispute arose amidst rampant property speculation in Singapore.
 Upon learning of the issue, Prime Minister Goh Chok Tong swiftly initiated an immediate investigation into the matter.
 While Singapore law permits the provision of special discounts or rebates to relatives and associates of directors, it is imperative that such transactions receive approval from shareholders.

 This disclosure prompted sufficient public disquiet for Lee to appear before Parliament to explain the purchases.
 Lee said that as he was a prominent figure, the developer had a "legitimate incentive" to provide discounts for publicity, and that he had previously purchased a car and acquired services from his tailor and cobbler at a discount.
 The amount saved was donated to charity.